tatkinsonjr2/Capstone/resources/design-document.md

 - Accepts a raidName.
   - If a raidName does not exist or is incorrectly typed, will throw a RaidNotFoundException.
   - *If the raid name contains invalid characters, will throw an InvalidAttributeValueException.*
+### ***6.12 Delete Character Endpoint***
+- Accepts DELETE requests to /profile/:username/character/:characterName
+- Accepts a profile username and a character name.
+  - If character is not found, throws a CharacterNotFoundException or if the character already exists/has been created throws CharacterInUseException.
+- For security concerns, we will validate the provided project/task name does not contain invalid characters: " ' \*
+  - *If the project/task name contains invalid characters, will throw an InvalidAttributeValueException.*

 # ***7. Tables***